Polymer/old-docs-site/1.0/docs/devguide/registering-elements.md

 The constructor returned from `Polymer` creates an instance using `document.createElement`, then invokes the user-supplied `factoryImpl` function with `this` bound to the element instance.
-Any arguments passed to the actual constructor are passed on to `factoryImpl` function.
+Any arguments passed to the actual constructor are passed on to the `factoryImpl` function.

 Example: